JR1811/Boatism/README.md

 to hook up the engine and should need no extra implementations to work as intended.

 If your boat has a different size, compared to the default boats, you might want to adjust the relative engine position.
-Check out the [API package](https://github.com/JR1811/Boatism/tree/master/src/main/java/net/shirojr/boatism/api) for that,
+Check out the [API package](https://github.com/JR1811/Boatism/tree/master/src/main/java/net/shirojr/boatism/api) for that.

+## Current state and plans for the future

+The mod is, as of now, in a stable state and can be experimented with.
+Due to a tight schedule, a lot of balancing and bug testing still has to be done, so make sure to let us know about possible issues or feature requests in the [GitHub issues](https://github.com/JR1811/Boatism/issues).

 ## Contributors